ipostolaki/urbana/Readme.md

 ### Features:
 - Blogs separated by topics
 - Storage of guides and related documents
+- Calendar with upcoming events
 - Registered members listing
-- QA section to request knowledge from available urban experts
+- QA module to request knowledge from available urban experts
+- Forum
 - CMS for editors to manage content
-- Forum

 ## System info